2ndSightLab/ai-tracker/fixed.md

 6/4/2026

+🟢 Tryign to findinstance code that was working does not work anymore. when it renamed the step it must have changed something related to the instance name or query incorrectly.
+I never told it to toucht that code or anyting aobu the instance code only rename the step so not sure why it did that.

 🟢 When I told it to rename all the files related to a step it missed the verify file.
 I asked it multipel times to fix that label and insted of removing the stuff in parenthesis like it did before it changed Deploy to Create which is not what I wanted.
 I said "this is still not right" and it didn't check back to see what that meant.
 Obv I can be more explicit.

 🟢 Still hasn't gotten fixing menu labels right for something used across all resource steps.